What Does WDYM Mean in Texting?

 WDYM is an acronym that stands for “What do you mean?”

-This abbreviation is commonly used in online chats, text messages, and on social media platforms to ask for clarification or to prompt someone to explain something that isn’t clear.
+This abbreviation is commonly used in online chats, text messages, and on social media to ask for clarification or to prompt someone to explain something that isn’t clear.
 For example, if someone says something confusing or ambiguous, you might reply with WDYM? to ask for more details.

 WDYM is especially popular among younger people and in informal digital communication, but you might see it anywhere that quick and casual conversations are happening online.